Mikael Granlund: Nashville Predators (2019–2023)

 During the 2018–19 season, having registered 49 points through 63 games, Granlund was traded by the Wild at the trade deadline to the Nashville Predators in exchange for Kevin Fiala on 25 February 2019.
 In his first 16 games with the Predators, he struggled to score goals; he managed to do so only once in that time frame.

 On 29 September 2020, Granlund informed the Predators he would not be re-signing and that he would test free agency.
 However, he was unable to secure a satisfactory contract elsewhere, and would end up re-signing with Nashville on a one-year, $3.75 million contract on 23 December 2020.

 On 28 July 2021, Granlund re-signed with Nashville on a four-year, $20 million contract.

 Pittsburgh Penguins (2023)

-On 1 March 2023, two days before the trade deadline, Granlund was traded by Nashville to the Pittsburgh Penguins, in exchange for a second-round pick in the 2023 NHL entry draft.
+On 1 March 2023, two days before the trade deadline, Granlund was traded by Nashville to the Pittsburgh Penguins, in exchange for a 2023 second-round pick.
 Having scored 36 points in 58 games over the start of the 2022–23 season with the Predators, he played the last 21 games of the season with the Penguins, scoring 5 points.